lmullen/jsr/issues/vol13/roll.markdown

 assault on corporate power in the countryside that ultimately led to a series of violent attacks on African American farmers and local landowners.
-My most surprising finding, however, was that dynamic crosscurrents—social, cultural, ideological, and political—linked the rural socialist movement to the thriving Pentecostal tent revivals that were then attracting rural poor people throughout the area.
+My most surprising finding, however, was that dynamic crosscurrents---social, cultural, ideological, and political---linked the rural socialist movement to the thriving Pentecostal tent revivals that were then attracting rural poor people throughout the area.
 Here were socialists praising, joining with, and using the same scripture as